-Fig. 7 shows the prediction accuracy for a 32KB L-TAGE when accessed using the complete global history (L-TAGE) and with selective history using the combination of affectors and affectees (Combo).
+Fig. 9 shows the prediction accuracy for a 32KB L-TAGE when accessed using the complete global history (L-TAGE) and with selective history using the combination of affectors and affectees (Combo).
 The results show that selective correlation with affectors and affectees can also improve the accuracy of the L-TAGE predictor at a realistic size.
 The amount of improvement is significant for several benchmarks.
-In particular, for gcc, ijpeg, and vpr is above 15% (for vpr

-17%).
-We believe that these improvements call for the design of a predictor that can exploit direct-correlations.
+In particular, for gcc95, ijpeg95, and vpr00 is above 15% (for vpr 17%).
+We believe that these improvements call for the design of a predictor that can exploit direction-correlations.